otium99/.NET-MAUI-issues-reproductions/README.md

-# .NET MAUI Issue 8168 Error Reproduction
+# .NET MAUI Error Reproductions

-This solution reproduces these errors: <br>
+This repository is designed to reproduce issues in .NET MAUI for investigation and resolving.

+The following issues are included so far: <br>
 https://github.com/dotnet/maui/issues/8168<br>
 https://github.com/dotnet/maui/issues/8497